 Faculty research spans North America, South America, and Asia.
 Specific faculty projects and publications have focused on Malaysian Chinese (identities, ethnohistory, ritual, gender, media); Chinese bilingual education; Sri Lanka (labor migration, gender, civil war, tsunami relief, alcohol use); Latin America (health, migration, development); bioethics and health policy in the United States; and Alaska Native and Canada First Nations (ethnoecology, subsistence economies, indigenous-state relations, landscape).

 We welcome graduate applications from students interested in working in the areas of focus of our faculty.
 The MA Program in Sociocultural Anthropology features both a traditional thesis track and an applied/policy track.
 The Portland area plays host to numerous agencies, businesses, institutions, and culturally diverse settings that present ideal opportunities for ethnographic research and internships.
 Beyond Portland, our graduate students have conducted research n Asia, Latin America, and elsewhere in North America.
-Students and faculty are involved in Environmental Sciences and Management, the Indigenous Nations Studies Program, the Women, Gender, and Sexuality Studies Program, Canadian Studies, Institute for Asian Studies, Urban Studies, School of Community Health, and Conflict Resolution.
+Students and faculty are involved in Environmental Sciences and Management, the Indigenous Nations Studies Program, the Women, Gender, and Sexuality Studies Program, Institute for Asian Studies, Urban Studies, School of Community Health, and Conflict Resolution.
 Our graduate students have gone on to a range of careers, including those in education, law, non-profit organizations, community development, mental health services, and Native American health.